 Now Accepting Applications: Maryland LGBTQ History Intern

-Preservation Maryland is now accepting applications for a paid internship to conduct research and a survey of historic places in Maryland associated with LGBTQ history and culture.
+Preservation Maryland is now accepting applications for an internship to conduct research and a survey of historic places in Maryland associated with LGBTQ history and culture.

 Preservation Maryland is leading a statewide coalition to identify, organize, document and share important places of LGBTQ history and heritage in Maryland.
 The Maryland LGBTQ Collaborative includes representatives from academia, government agencies, and non-profit organizations.